odin-lang/odin-lang.org/content/news/orca-support.md

 ### Compiler Support

-GingerBill and Laytan implemented the orca target properly in the compiler and made sure it works properly.
+gingerBill and Laytan implemented the Orca target properly in the compiler and made sure it works properly.

 ### User Experience

-There are a few things which odin also does to make the experience of developing for the orca target more pleasant:
+There are a few things which Odin also does to make the experience of developing for the Orca target more pleasant:
-- main entrypoint automatically bound to the `on_init` event from orca
+- main entrypoint automatically bound to the `on_init` event from Orca
 - `@fini` calls are bound to `on_terminate` event
-- `core:log` can be used normally -> uses orca logging
+- `core:log` can be used normally -> uses Orca logging
-- str8 type from orca maps natively to odins string type
+- str8 type from Orca maps natively to Odin's string type
-- [C Macros](https://github.com/orca-app/orca-odin/blob/master/macros.odin) are implemented as normal procedures on the odin side
+- [C Macros](https://github.com/orca-app/orca-odin/blob/master/macros.odin) are implemented as normal procedures on the Odin side
 - Usage of macros for defer are done through @deferred calls

 ## Orca Original Examples

-The odin [examples](https://github.com/odin-lang/examples/tree/master/orca) repo includes ports of the C orca examples for more full fledged examples of orca within odin.
+The Odin [examples](https://github.com/odin-lang/examples/tree/master/orca) repo includes ports of the C Orca examples for more full fledged examples of Orca within Odin.

 ## Orca Step By Step

 In the upcoming Examples you can see how easy it is to create programs now!
-Additionally you also need to specifiy the output as shown below which will then be used by orca to bundle up the application.
+Additionally you also need to specifiy the output as shown below which will then be used by Orca to bundle up the application.
 All examples can be built this way

 ```
 odin build src -target:orca_wasm32 -out:module.wasm